juandarr/Minecraft-world-backup/README.md

 - Step 1: stops the server.
 This script will store the users and chunks for the overworld, nether and the end.
 This will safely store the current data of the world and will avoid file corruption since the server is stopped.

 - Step 2: creates a backup of the world, nether and the end.
 To do this the script uses the modules `shutils`, `subprocess` and `datetime`.
-	- `shutils`: used to create a whole copy of a tree directory and move it to a specific location.
+	- `shutil`: used to create a whole copy of a tree directory and move it to a specific location.
 	- `subprocess`: allows to execute arbitrary commands in Bash
 	- `datetime`: gives us the current date and time.